 Accounting Definitions I - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter I.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms and accounting definitions starting with the Letter I.

 Of or pertaining to an ideal or perfection.
 That which is taken as a standard of excellence or beauty.
 An ultimate object of attainment.